arabcoders/watchstate/README.md

-# WARNING
+# Warning

-This is an early release version, Expect bugs and edge cases that i haven't encountered.
-Please keep in mind that and before running the tool, please take a backup of your media server data, I personally run the app on my live servers, but I cannot guarantee it will work perfectly for you as this is really early version.
-So, Please do **BACKUP** your watch data before running.
+This is an early release version, expect bugs and edge cases that we haven't encountered.
+Please keep that in mind that before running the tool. while its works for me, it might not work for your setup.

 # Watch State Sync (Early Preview)